Emotional and Psychological Abuse

 Here are some common symptoms you may experience after leaving an emotionally or psychologically abusive relationship:

-Trust Issues: Difficulty trusting others, even those who are safe, due to betrayal or manipulation in the past.
+Difficulty trusting others, even those who are safe.

 Therapy provides a space where you can begin to heal, gain insight to what you experienced, regain your strength, and create a future where you feel safe, valued, and empowered.